danzayau/SimpleKZ/README.md

  * Extract ```SimpleKZ.zip``` to ```csgo/``` in your server directory.
  * Check the config file ```csgo/cfg/sourcemod/SimpleKZ/kz.cfg``` is appropriate for your server.
  * Check that ```csgo/cfg/sourcemod/SimpleKZ/mappool.cfg``` contains all maps you want to count towards rankings.
-You can then use !updatemappool to update the maps database.
+You then use !updatemappool to update the maps database with this list.
  * Config files for server ConVars are also generated in that directory after starting the plugin.
  * **Optional:** Add a database called ```simplekz``` to ```csgo/addons/sourcemod/configs/databases.cfg``` for storing player preferences, player times and more.
 An example of this using SQLite can be found [here](http://pastebin.com/UMNyQzPg).
  * SimpleKZ will work without SimpleKZRanks if you do not wish to record times or use related features.